 The organization should conduct internal audits at planned intervals to provide information on whether the quality management system conforms to the organization’s own requirements, the requirement of ISO 9001:2015 standards and is effectively implemented and maintained

-Internal audit is one of the important tool required by this standard used to gauge the health of your QMS.
-How effective is it in meeting ISO 9001, your own QMS, customer and regulatory requirements.
+Internal audit is one of the important tools required by this standard used to gauge the health of your QMS.
+How effective is it in meeting ISO 9001, your own QMS, customer, and regulatory requirements?
 You must have a documented procedure for your internal audit process.
 The scope of your internal audit program must cover the:

 - Audit of operation processes to determine conformity of both product /services and their processes to the customer and applicable regulatory requirements.